 John Philip Busby (1928 – 2015)

-A member of the Royal Scottish Academy (RSA) and the Royal Scottish Society of Painters in Watercolour (RSW).
-He served as President of the Society of Scottish Artists, 1976-79.
-A life-long bird watcher and naturalist, (at age 17 he was at the inaugural meeting of the Wharfedale Naturalists Society in 1945) he was a founder member of the Society of Wildlife Artists (SWLA).
+A member of the Royal Scottish Academy (RSA) and the Royal Scottish Society of Painters in Watercolour (RSW), he served as President of the Society of Scottish Artists, (SSA) 1976-79.
+A life-long bird watcher and naturalist (at age 17 he was at the inaugural meeting of the Wharfedale Naturalists Society in 1945), he was a founder member of the Society of Wildlife Artists (SWLA).

-Having led courses in Switzerland, Crete, the Falklands and Galapagos Islands, in Orkney and at Nature in Art in Gloucestershire, in 1989 he began a Seabird Drawing course based at North Berwick which has continued each year since, attracting participants from many parts of the world.
+He led courses in Switzerland, Crete, the Falklands and Galapagos Islands, in Orkney and at Nature in Art in Gloucestershire, and in 1989 he began a Seabird Drawing course based at North Berwick.
+Now named after him, this has continued each year since, attracting participants from many parts of the world.
 He took part in projects with the Artists for Nature Foundation (ANF) in Holland, Poland, Spain, Ireland, India, Portugal and Israel, and in SWLA/Forestry Commission projects in the New Forest and in the oak woods in the west of Scotland.
 In 1991 he was filmed in Shetland for the Granada TV production “Portrait of the Wild – Summer‘.

-John illustrated over 35 books about birds and animals, mostly about behaviour, ranging from seabirds to tigers, garden birds to otters, and also a book of poems by Kenneth Steven called Wild Horses and many of the illustrations in The RSPB Anthology of Wildlife Poetry.
-His own books are mentioned elsewhere but also included a booklet Landscapes at the Edge of the Sea in 2010 with his rock pool paintings, and another for the first Curious Eye exhibition which he curated at the RSA in 2007.
+John illustrated over 35 books about birds and animals, mostly about behaviour, ranging from seabirds and garden birds to tigers and otters, plus a book of poems by Kenneth Steven (Wild Horses) and many of the illustrations in The RSPB Anthology of Wildlife Poetry.
+His own books are mentioned elsewhere but also include a booklet Landscapes at the Edge of the Sea in 2010 with his rock pool paintings, and another for the first Curious Eye exhibition which he curated at the RSA in 2007.

 In 2009 he was declared ‘Master Wildlife Artist’ by the Leigh Yawkey Woodson Art Museum in Wisconsin USA.

 He exhibited widely both at home and abroad and had a major retrospective exhibition at Bradford City Art Gallery in 1999/2000.
-More recently a retrospective exhibition, planned before his death, was held at Nature in Art, Glos. in August 2015, and two major exhibitions to celebrate his landscapes (at the RSA) and drawings (at The Scottish Gallery) were held in Edinburgh in June 2016 and another at the Wildlife Art Gallery in Lavenham, Suffolk in November 2017.
+More recently a retrospective exhibition, planned before his death, was held at Nature in Art, Gloucester in August 2015, and two large exhibitions to celebrate his landscapes (at the Royal Scottish Academy) and drawings (at The Scottish Gallery) were held in Edinburgh in June 2016, with another at the Wildlife Art Gallery in Lavenham, Suffolk in November 2017.

 He lived near Ormiston in East Lothian, married to the mezzo-soprano and singing teacher Joan Busby.
 Music was an abiding passion and he was a life-long Christian.
 He died in Edinburgh in June 2015